MileHacker Logo

 • Book accommodation well in advance during peak travel periods.

-• Look at prices from various different platforms to book lodging.
+• Look at prices from various different booking platforms for lodging.

 Time-Saving Tips

-Streamline your visit to Old Montreal historic district with smart planning, making the most of your exploration time.
+Streamline your visit to Old Montreal with smart planning, optimizing your exploration time.

 Queue Bypassing

-• Get tickets on the internet for Notre-Dame Basilica to avoid lines.
+• Purchase tickets online for Notre-Dame Basilica to avoid lines.

 • Book AURA show tickets for Notre-Dame Basilica far in advance.